Denver Ski Accident Lawyers

 Liable parties in Colorado are responsible for up to $1 million in economic damages and $250,000 in noneconomic damages.
 The Denver Post conducted a review of 30 years of lawsuits against ski and snowboard resort operators and determined that the lawsuits have encountered a $250,000 cap for noneconomic damages.
 Non-economic damages refers to non-monetary compensation such as for pain and suffering, emotional distress, and loss of enjoyment of life.

 An exception to the economic/noneconomic damage caps are punitive damages for wrongful death.
 Punitive damages punish the offending party, which contrasts to economic/noneconomic damages that are meant to make the victim “whole again” and are not bound by damage caps.
-Consult with your injury attorney to see if you have a viable case for punitive damages.
+Consult with your to see if you have a viable case for punitive damages.

 How Long Do I Have To File A Claim?